 Jails in Tibet are full of political prisoners.
 Many are serving long-term sentences for voicing their opinions on the desperate situation in their country, sending emails to the outside world or printing illegal literature.
 'Confessions' are often obtained through torture and trials take place in secret.
 Whilst they number in the thousands, their exact number is unknown as many people simply disappear.
 This is just a selection:

 Tibetan singer Lolo was sentenced to six years in prison in February 2013.
 His crime was recording an album of 14 songs that called for Tibet's independence, unity of the Tibetan people and the return of the Dalai Lama.

 Soon after the album's release in 2012 the 30-year-old was arrested in eastern Tibet.
 He had no known links to protests or other activism.

-One of the world's youngest political prisoners, the Panchen Lama was abducted in May 1995, after being recognised by the exiled Dalai Lama as the new Panchen Lama.
+One of the world's youngest political prisoners, Gedhun Choekyi Nyima was abducted aged six in May 1995, after being recognised by the exiled Dalai Lama as the new Panchen Lama.
 No one has seen or heard from him since and China has repeatedly ignored demands to confirm his safety and wellbeing.

 Gangkye Drubpa Kyab